 Wall Street makes slight gains, PC companies continue to struggle

 A bad week for Wall Street managed to end on a slightly cheery note Friday, despite the fall of the newest tech stock.
-All three major U.S. stock indexes pushed higher on the day, as a meeting between President Barack Obama and congressional Republicans on the "fiscal cliff" gave investors hope that politicians would settle their differences sooner rather than later.
+All three major U.S. stock indexes pushed higher on the day, as a meeting between President Barack Obama and congressional leaders on the "fiscal cliff" gave investors hope that politicians would settle their differences sooner rather than later.

-"If you continue to see reports like this, and not just talk but hard numbers and hard plans, the market will get a little more comfortable that something constructive will happen," Ryan Larson, head of equity trading at RBC Global Asset Management, told the Wall Street Journal.
+"If you continue to see reports like this, and not just talk but hard numbers and hard plans, the market will get a little more comfortable that something constructive will happen," Ryan Larson, head of equity trading at RBC Global Asset Management, told The Wall Street Journal.

 In Silicon Valley, the SV150 index of the region's largest tech companies rose in about the same manner as the major U.S. indexes, gaining 0.4 percent.

-Apple (AAPL) bounced back slightly from its recent weakness, which has pushed the stock into "bear market" territory and out of the $500-billion market cap club, gaining 0.4 percent despite concerns about higher capital gains taxes harming Apple shareholders.
+Apple (AAPL) bounced back slightly from its recent weakness, which has pushed the stock into "bear market" territory and out of the $500 billion market cap club, gaining 0.4 percent despite concerns about higher capital gains taxes harming Apple shareholders.
 The company's court battles against Samsung, which produces smartphones and tablets running Google's (GOOG) Android operating system, continued -- both companies added gadgets to their second San Jose patent trial, while Samsung attempted to obtain more details about its Cupertino-based rival's deal with HTC.